tyrp/wustlcse517extension/README.md

 There are two options to use the extension:

-### Pack the extension yourself from the sourcecode.
+### Pack the extension yourself from the sourcecode:

 Feel free to fork this repository and edit the code to suit your needs.
 I did this rather quickly and will be editing it if I find any bugs.

 You can find tons of resources for chrome extensions here: [http://developer.chrome.com/extensions/getstarted](http://developer.chrome.com/extensions/getstarted)

-### Install the already packed extension I have provided.
+### Install the already packed extension I have provided:

 There is a file called wustlcse517extension.crx in the repo.
 You can drag this file directly to chrome to install it.